punkrockpolly/babel-brain/README.md

+Supervised learning using a neural network.
-Takes 2 input files (one english, one spanish) and uses letter-weighting to guess the language of the input file
+Takes 2 input files (one english, one spanish) and uses letter-weighting to guess the language of an input sentence.